sou-predictable/Crypto-Census/README.md

 In the case of network issues, or other disruptions to Crypto Census, the tool is designed in a way that allows users to feed the data in `output.txt` back to `sources.txt`.
 Doing so allows Crypto Census to pick up where it left off.

+For a more detailed look at the tool, see the [release blogpost](https://medium.com/@asou/crypto-census-automating-cryptomining-domain-indicator-detections-fcf753b0cf1a).

 ## Planned Features

 Here is a roadmap of planned changes/improvements: